rhysbrooks1/CS321-002-s25-team-09/README.md

 ```

 This program assumes that the raw file and output file are both in the top level of the project
 folder.
-Then compare the outout file with the wrangled file that we have provided, as follows:
+Then compare the output file with the wrangled file that we have provided, as follows:

 ```
 diff SSH_log.txt  data/SSH_Files/SSH_log.txt